 Structure of Internship

 - Internship duration is August 10th – October 30th, 2020.

 - Interns will attend a mandatory orientation within the first 2 weeks of their internship experience.

 - Intern position is 15 hours per week.
 Note: hours may vary between weeks and evening work is required.
-The most effective schedule for both intern and Growing Gardens is 3 days per week (excluding Mondays), approximately 5 hours per day, variable based on program schedule.
+The most effective schedule for both intern and Growing Gardens is any 3 days per week, Tuesday – Friday, approximately 5 hours per day, variable based on program schedule.